Terms of Business

 The information must be presented in a way which would be reasonably clear and accessible to a prudent insurer.
 If you are unsure whether to disclose any information you should speak to us.
 You need to take into account the size & complexity of your business and allow yourself sufficient time before your renewal date to consider and / or assess your insurance requirements.

 Failure to provide a ‘fair representation’ may result in a number of remedies by the insurer.
 If the breach was deliberate or reckless the insurer can void the contract and keep the premium.
 If the breach was not deliberate or reckless the insurer can void the contract, proportionately reduce a claim settlement or amend the insurance policy terms and conditions then review the merits of a claim on this basis.

-We and other firms involved in arranging your insurance (insurers, other intermediaries or premium finance companies) may use public and personal data from a variety of sources including credit reference agencies and other organisations.
+We, and other firms involved in arranging your insurance such as insurers, other intermediaries or premium finance companies may use public and personal data from a variety of sources including credit reference agencies and other organisations.
 The information is used to help tailor a price, to ascertain the most appropriate payment options for you and to help prevent fraud.
 Any credit reference search will appear on your credit report whether or not your application proceeds.
 If you have any questions about this or any other matter, please do not hesitate to contact us.

 Conflict of interests

 Occasions can arise where we, or one of our associated companies’ clients or product providers, may have a potential conflict of interest with business being transacted for you.
 If this happens, and we become aware that a potential conflict exists, we will write to you and obtain your consent before we carry out your instructions and we will detail the steps we will take to ensure fair treatment.

 Claims handling arrangements